matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 There are some issues with this requirement:

-* Changing the fundamental concept of immutable events is confusing.
+* Changing the fundamental concept of mostly immutable events is confusing.
 The server can respond with different event contents for the same `event_id`.
 * If an event with `m.replace` relation is redacted, the client would need to detect, if the original content was replaced and possibly needs to fetch the